glamrock/cupcake/README.md

 ===========

 Cupcake Bridge helps users makes bridges automagically!
-Get the Cupcake browser extension for [Chrome](https://chrome.google.com/webstore/detail/cupcake/dajjbehmbnbppjkcnpdkaniapgdppdnc) (v22+) and Firefox (v3+, coming soon)
+Get the Cupcake browser extension for [Chrome](https://chrome.google.com/webstore/detail/cupcake/dajjbehmbnbppjkcnpdkaniapgdppdnc) and [Firefox](https://addons.mozilla.org/en-us/firefox/addon/cupcakebridge/)

 **Contact**: Griffin Boyce, griffin @ cryptolab.net

 ##What even is Cupcake?
 Cupcake uses something called Flashproxy to create special Tor bridges that are harder to block.
 As with all circumvention projects, there's a *lot* more to it than that, but that is the jist.
 Flashproxy was created by David Fifield, and there is a lot of ongoing research in this area.
 You can learn more at the <a href="http://crypto.stanford.edu/flashproxy">Stanford Flashproxy site</a>.
 Cupcake exists as an easy way to distribute Flashproxy, with the goal of getting as many people to become bridges as possible.

 Cupcake can be distributed in two ways:
+* As a chrome or firefox add-on (turning your computer in to a less temporary proxy)
 * As a module/theme/app on popular web platforms (turning every visitor to your site in to a temporary proxy)
- * As a chrome extension (turning your computer in to a less temporary proxy)

 ##What the frak is a Flashproxy?
 There is this thing called a Flash Proxy[[1](https://crypto.stanford.edu/flashproxy/)] - basically a code snippet that you run on sites and visitors become tor bridges temporarily.